-For Todd Harris, completing his MPAS in 2020 and then starting as a physician assistant at CaroMont Regional Medical Center in Gastonia, N.C. plants a long-awaited milestone on his journey toward a fulfilling career in health care.
+For Todd Harris, completing his MPAS in 2020 and then starting as a physician associate at CaroMont Regional Medical Center in Gastonia, N.C. plants a long-awaited milestone on his journey toward a fulfilling career in health care.

 “Health care was something I decided on when I was 14 or 15, and I got more focused on my academics,” Harris explains.
 “I wanted to be able to treat more patients, especially those who spoke Spanish, so I double-majored in Biology and Spanish in college and studied abroad in Spain [for fluency].”
 His prescience turned out to be a gamechanger for him almost immediately.

 Like most new graduates and jobseekers, Harris set-up job board profiles and reached out to recruiters during his initial search.
 He happily accepted a PRN position at CaroMont, but some of his previous queries and hiring information still floated around job sites.
 When he received a message urgently seeking additional, Spanish-speaking health care staff for a special short-term contract project, he responded out of curiosity and concern.
 Based on some of the information given, he suspected the position could be a response to the immigrant population along the Texas border.

 His intuition proved accurate as the recruiter’s immediate reply conveyed an intense demand while remaining elusive on specific details.

 “All I knew was rapid deployment to either San Antonio or El Paso,” he says.
 “I assumed it could be [border patrol] because of what was going on, but I didn’t know for sure… it happened really fast.
 I cleared everything with my ApolloMD team before I left—I really enjoy working with ApolloMD, it’s an awesome experience.”

 Arrangements finalized, Harris traveled to Texas in early April and began a unique endeavor as part of the border patrol COVID-19 response team.